 Patron: Dame Anne Evans

-Both Music Scholarships are intended to recognise and encourage excellence, and are awarded to around 15 new applicants each year.
-In return, the University expects the recipient to make a major contribution to the musical life of the campus.
-Scholarships will normally be allocated only to those whose musical interests and talents can be supported within the University community.
+The scholarship encourages excellence in music performance and rewards a recipient’s involvement in the extra-curricular musical life of the University.
+Scholarships will normally be allocated only to those students whose musical interests and talents can be supported within the University community.

 - Not means-tested

-*BMus students receiving music lessons as part of their course cannot apply for a Music Lesson Scholarship for their principal instrument of study
+**Returning BMus students on the Music and Popular Music degree programmes who are already receiving music lessons as part of their course cannot apply for this award on their principal discipline

 Music Scholars profile